michal-h21/make4ht/README.md

 :  [Aeneas](https://www.readbeyond.it/aeneas/) is a tool for automagical synchronization of text and audio.
    This filter modifies the HTML code to support synchronization.

+booktabs

+:  fix lines produced by the `\cmidrule` command provided by the Booktabs package.

 collapsetoc

 :  collapse table of contents to contain only top-level sectioning level and sections on the current page.